Click here to subscribe to my free fortnightly Life Coaching Accelerators, for insider coaching tips.

 Some may set their life coaching rates at as little as $USD50 an hour for 1 on 1 coaching while some executive and celebrity coaches can achieve $USD1500+ a session or more.

 Comparing will only cause you stress.
-The chances are there is little comparison with you.
+The chances are there is little real comparison with your offering.
 You really won't know what criterion they have used to justify their life coaching fee or if, in fact, their fee is justified at all!

 However, the more your skills develop, the more your reputation grows and the harder it is to book to be coached by you, the more you can charge!